Cabralcm/machine-learning/README.md

 # Coursera-Machine-Learning
-An intutive and feet-first introduction to fundamental machine learning algorithms.
+An intuitive and feet-first introduction to fundamental machine learning algorithms.

 Algorithms were coded in Matlab/Octave.